2009 Georgia Tech Yellow Jackets football team

 The 2009 Georgia Tech Yellow Jackets football team represented the Georgia Institute of Technology in the 2009 NCAA Division I FBS football season.
 The team was coached by second year head coach Paul Johnson.
 Georgia Tech played their home games at Bobby Dodd Stadium at Grant Field in Atlanta.

 The Yellow Jackets finished the season 11–3, 7–1 in ACC play, represented the coastal division in the ACC Championship Game where they defeated Atlantic Division champion Clemson 39–34 to earn the ACC's automatic bid to the BCS.
 The Yellow Jackets would be invited to the FedEx Orange Bowl where they lost 24–14 to Iowa.
 Later in 2011 the ACC Championship was vacated by the NCAA due to the circumstances surrounding an improper benefits investigation.

-Previous season

-The previous season ended with a 9–4 record under first-year head coach Paul Johnson, including a share of the ACC Coastal Crown and continuing 12-year bowl streak with an invite to the 2008 Chick-fil-A Bowl.
-The Jackets ended a 13-game losing streak against Florida State with a 31–28 win in Atlanta, and ended a seven-game losing streak to rival Georgia by 45–42 in Athens.
-Tech finished the season ranked 22 in the AP and the USA Today Coaches' Poll.
-Johnson was named ACC Coach of the Year by the Atlantic Coast Conference Media Association and 2008 National Coach of the Year by CBSSports.com.
+While some reports indicate that Georgia Tech was ordered to vacate their losses to Georgia and in the Orange Bowl, the losses are still recognized by the school.